This is a delicious recipe from Mrs. Myrtle Allen's original 1977 Ballymaloe Cookbook. Illustration by Mel Calman.

 - 3 tablespoons (4 American tablespoons) cocoa

 Proceed as for plain Carrageen.
 Blend cocoa with a little milk and add to hot, strained Carrageen before adding the egg.
 Chill well.

 Best eaten the next day.
-Note that double the amount of Carageen is needed when cocoa is added.
+Note that double the amount of Carrageen is needed when cocoa is added.

 - 1 cup of sugar